Best Crypto Whale Tracking Tools 2026: Telegram Monitors, On-Chain Trackers, and Alert Tools Ranked

 Whale Alert

-Best for: Traders who want instant alerts when large on-chain transactions occur across major blockchains
+Best for: Traders tracking large on-chain transactions across major blockchains

 The most widely used real-time on-chain transaction tracker — alerts when large BTC, ETH, USDT, and other transfers hit the chain.
 Free Telegram bot available.
 Doesn't cover social signals or whale influencer posts.